morganjwilliams/pyrolite/docs/source/usage/eg/mineral/lattice.rst

 partitioning in common rock forming minerals.

-This example below uses previously characterised calcium and sodium partition coefficients between anorthite (:math:`CaAl_2Si_2O_8`) and silicate melt to estimate partitioning for other cations based on their ionic radii.
+This example below uses previously characterised calcium and sodium partition coefficients between plagioclase (:math:`CaAl_2Si_2O_8 - NaAl_2SiO8`) and silicate melt to estimate partitioning for other cations based on their ionic radii.

 A model parameterised using sodium and calcium partition coefficients [#ref_2]_ is then used to estimate the partitioning for lanthanum into the trivalent site (largely